InnerSourceCommons/InnerSourcePatterns/innersource-license.md

 With the InnerSource License, we have a tool to share code between companies within our group.

+The license simplifies the conversations within our group about sharing source code, and is motivating the first companies to do so.

+**Note:** The experiment described in **Known Instances** is in an early phase.
+Therefore a firm **Resulting Context** has not formed yet.
+In a couple of months the effects of the InnerSource License on this problem space will be more clear, and this section can be updated.

 ## Known Instances

 DB Systel created their own InnerSource License, see [DB Inner Source License][db-inner-source-license].
 They used the [EUPL][eupl], as that offered an open-source-like starting point, and then worked out the constraints and additional rules required in their specific company context.